 The Archdiocese recognizes the tax effects from an uncertain tax position in the financial statements only if the position is "more-likely-than-not" to be sustained if the position were to be challenged by a taxing authority.
 The assessment of the tax position is based solely on the technical merits of the position, without regard to the likelihood that the tax position may be challenged.
 Although the Archdiocese is exempt from income tax under Section 501(c)(3) of the Code, they are subject to tax on income unrelated to its exempt purpose, unless that income is otherwise excluded under the Code.
-The tax years ended 2012, 2013, 2014 and 2015 are still open to audit for both federal and state purposes.
-As of December 31, 2015, management determined that there are no significant uncertain tax positions within its financial statements.
+As of December 31, 2016 and 2015, management determined that there are no significant uncertain tax positions within its financial statements.